Forklift Accident Compensation Claim: How to claim compensation for UK work accidents caused by pallet trucks

 Crush injuries to your body parts – such as hands, arms, feet and legs are all too common, which typically comes from the careless operation of the pallet truck by the driver or improper maintenance of the vehicle.

-For example – I have known forklift accident compensation claims to succeed when the weighty forks of the truck slipped hitting a worker causing crush injuries.
+For example -We have seen forklift accident compensation claims succeed when the weighty forks of the truck slipped hitting a worker causing crush injuries.
 The forks had slipped due to the lifting mechanism of the pallet truck being faulty and improperly maintained.

-Click defective work equipment compensation to see the article I have written explaining how to show your employer is responsible for faulty maintenance and work machinery defects.
+See our defective work equipment compensation article to see how to show your employer is responsible for faulty maintenance and work machinery defects.

 2. Inadequate training of forklift truck drivers